• Skip to primary navigation

 smothered cabbage with pork in a spoon over a pot of smothered cabbage

-Smothered Cabbage is first-rate comfort food and often overlooked.
-Smother it slowly in its own juices, flavored with creole seasoning and a few herbs and spices and some delicious pork fat.
-The cooking process adds fantastic color and depth of flavor.
+Cabbage, smothered slowly in its own juices, flavored with creole seasoning and delicious pork fat.
 The natural sweetness is drawn out and renders a warming and satisfying creole treat.
-It's too good for just New Years Day!

 4.67 from 3 votes